Hazmat Endorsement for Your CDL

 Hazmat Training at Georgia Driving Academy

 Georgia Driving Academy now offers a 6-hour training course for students who wish to obtain their “H” endorsement.
-The hazmat training meets all FMCSA ELDT Part 380 requirements and is now available at both GDA campuses in Conyers and Columbus.
+The hazmat training meets all FMCSA ELDT Part 380 requirements and is now available at the GDA campus in Conyers.
 Our hazmat classes are offered on a monthly schedule, which you can view here.